A Dynamical Equation for the Lorenz Curve: Dynamics of incomplete moments of probability distributions arising from Fokker-Planck equations: Introduction

 A common characterization of a distribution of wealth is the Lorenz curve, wherein the cumulative fraction of wealth is plotted as a function of the cumulative fraction of economic agents, ordered by wealth.
 This parametric curve is particularly relevant in the study of economic inequality, and several inequality metrics may be understood geometrically using the Lorenz curve, including the Gini coefficient and Hoover index.
 While perhaps less natural, such a parametric plot may be constructed for the zeroth and first (or higher) incomplete moments of an arbitrary one-dimensional distribution, presuming all relevant moments exist.

 In recent work \cite{MR4430373,MR4804189, MR3872473}, the evolution of wealth distributions has been studied via Fokker-Planck equations derived from micro-transactional agent-based models.
 Motivated by this context, in this paper we detail the transformation between probability density and Lorenz curve and derive the evolution equation for the Lorenz dynamics.
 We do this in the more general setting of McKean-Vlasov type Fokker-Planck equations, whose drift and diffusion coefficients may have a functional dependency on the density in question.
-Our focus is primarily on the first incomplete moment, viewed as a function of the zeroth incomplete moment, although there are possible relevant physical reasons for studying Lorenz-type dynamics of higher moments.
+Our focus is primarily on the first incomplete moment, viewed as a function of the zeroth incomplete moment, although there are possible relevant physical reasons for studying Lorenz-type dynamics of higher moments, such as the kinetic energy for a plasma kinetic equation.

-In \S\ref{sec:genTrans}, we present the transformation and the derivation of the evolution equation for the Lorenz curve corresponding to a positive, one-dimensional density governed by a general Fokker-Planck equation.
+In \cref{sec:genTrans}, we present the transformation and the derivation of the evolution equation for the Lorenz curve corresponding to a positive, one-dimensional density governed by a general Fokker-Planck equation.
 A transformation of this type, where the new independent variable has a functional dependence on the density, is unusual and the typical procedure of defining the new differentials is not available.
+A portion of the transformation can be viewed as an extended hodograph transformation \cite{MR1005504, MR4492787} though the totality of the transformation is more than this.
+A related body of work is \cite{MR2059493,MR2255281,MR2163983}, in which equations of motion are derived for the pseudo-inverse function of an evolving one-dimensional probability density.
+Their motivation for pursuing the dynamics of the pseudo-inverse function is to analyze convergence rates in Wasserstein metrics, which in one-dimension can be expressed using pseudo-inverses.

-In \S\ref{sec:solvable}, we provide worked examples for the heat equation with and without an Ornstein-Uhlenbeck drift and delta-distribution initial conditions.
+In \cref{sec:solvable}, we provide worked examples for the heat equation with and without an Ornstein-Uhlenbeck drift and delta-distribution initial conditions.
 Furthermore, we illustrate the transformation between such equations, which can be useful in characterizing the long-term asymptotic behavior of the heat equation dynamics.
+This section serves to give some intuition for the behavior of solutions in the Lorenz domain but makes clear that the transformations of \cref{sec:genTrans} likely do not yield methods for explicitly solving general one-dimensional drift-diffusion equations.
+Rather, the transformed dynamics are interesting in their novelty and previously unreported in the literature.